BYLAWS OF THE ASSOCIATION OF TRANSLATORS AND INTERPRETERS OF

 4.1.2 who are members in good standing in one of the other categories of membership.

-4.2.1 Certified members are those who have met the criteria for certification established by ATIS, and
+4.2.1 who have met the criteria for certification established by ATIS, and

 4.2.2 who practice on a full or part time basis the profession of translator or interpreter; and